lollo03/NotACMS/README.md

 Note: all your page must be `.php`, otherwise this shit won't work

-The default login is admin:admin if you want to change the passowrd you have to maualy edit the `db.json` file.
-I will add the ability to use an UI, i promise.
+The default login is admin:admin if you want to change the passowrd you can do it from the GUI.